imatthew-nq/ip-indicator/README.md

-# IP Indicator for Ubuntu 24.04
+# IP Indicator for Ubuntu Desktop

 A system tray indicator that displays your local and public IP addresses with a country flag emoji.